 - Open client handles for both pipes with

 - Create an I/O ring: this can be done through

-- Allocate a fake buffers array in the heap: In
+- Allocate a fake buffers array in the heap: Starting from the official

 - Find the address of the newly created I/O ring object: since I/O rings use a new object type,